 Container Networking

 The user-defined bridge is similar to the default bridge0.
 Containers from the same host are added and can cross-communicate.
 External access is not prohibited, but you can expose network sections with port mappings.

-The user-defined overlay networking feature enables multi-host networking using the VXLAN networking driver called libnetwork and Docker’s libkv library.
-One of the requirements for the overlay function to work is for a valid key-value store.
+The user-defined overlay networking feature enables multi-host networking using the VXLAN networking driver libnetwork and Docker’s libkv library.
+The overlay function requires a valid key-value store.

 The Docker libkv library supports Consul, Etcd, and ZooKeeper.
-With Docker default networking, a veth pair is created – one veth pair is put inside the container and the other outside in the namespaces.
+With Docker default networking, a veth pair is created—one inside the container and the other outside in the namespaces.
 All are connected via the docker bridge.
 The veth is mapped to appear as eth0 in the container, using Linux namespaces.

+Container Networking